-Prince William Is Proud Princess Diana Talked About Her Own Bulimia Struggle
+Prince William Speaks Publicly About Princess Diana's #Bulimia Struggles

 “We need to be matter-of-fact about it, and not hide it in the dark where it festers.
 These are illnesses.
 Mental health needs to be taken as seriously as physical health.”

-It is a credit to the new generation of Royals that mental health struggles are up for discussion.
+It is a credit to the new generation of royals that mental health struggles are up for discussion.
 Prince Harry recently said that it was Prince William that encouraged him to seek help for his own issues with depression.
-Prince Harry was featured on Telegraph’s “Mad World” podcast to talk about how the loss of Princess Diana took its toll on him.
+Prince Harry was featured on Telegraph‘s “Mad World” podcast to talk about how the loss of Princess Diana took its toll on him.

 “I can safely say that losing my mum at the age of 12, and therefore shutting down all of my emotions for the last 20 years, has had a quite serious effect on not only my personal life but my work as well.
 I have probably been very close to a complete breakdown on numerous occasions when all sorts of grief and sort of lies and misconceptions and everything are coming to you from every angle.”